Wutai Shan Buddhist Garden: Site description

 Wutai Shan Buddhist Garden covers an area of 535 acres, making it the largest Chinese Buddhist site in Canada.
 The entrance gate is located on the west side, where a stone sculpture of Maitreya measuring 13 m tall and weighing over 700 tonnes is placed.
 An ensemble of wooden temples built in Tang Chinese style sits on a gentle slope in the middle of the property, overlooking the rest of the complex.
 Like most Chinese temples, they are oriented on a north–south axis.
-East of the temples is Wisdom Lake, a spring-fed pond measuring 600 m by 70 m surrounded by stupas and sculptures.
+East of the temples is Wisdom Lake, a spring-fed pond measuring 600 by 70 m, surrounded by stupas and sculptures.
 There are also five gilt bronze sculptures of different forms of Manjushri placed on platforms around the property, reflecting the complex's namesake (Wutai means "five terraces" in Chinese) and its traditional identification as the daochang of Manjushri.